hilbix/tino/howto/constants.md

 > In future not necessarily limited to https://de.wikipedia.org/wiki/Hexspeak

-# Constants found, noted, etc.
+# Constants: Found, noted, helpful, etc.

 ## How to parse: